 Dian Hong Black Pagoda has plenty of golden tips which are evident on the dry cones.
 When you brew this tea, the towers open up into flowers and produce an amber liquor with a lovely malty and floral aroma.
 The taste is smooth, well-balanced and without astringency.
 There are light flavours that are sweet and malty with notes of fruits and cocoa.
 The tangy aftertaste adds to the refreshing character of this tea.
 It is light and neutral, having a very comforting flavour, making this tea perfect on its own or paired with lightly flavoured food.

-This tea is best brewed with water at 1oo°C for 4-5 minutes.
-It can also be brewed more than once; we found two brews being the optimum amount.
-It is best taken without milk or sugar.
+This tea is best brewed with water at 90°C for 3-4 minutes and should be brewed multiple times.
+Like all Dian Hong teas, it is best enjoyed without milk or sugar.